Sainsbury’s launches new graduate scheme including focus on AI skills

 The FutureMaker programme, which will take on nearly 50 graduates in the firm’s store support centre, will last for two years and aims to help graduates develop key skills, such as those in digital and artificial intelligence (AI), which the retailer views as vital for supporting future business growth.

-The decision to focus the new graduate programme on these skills was informed by “extensive research” into the future needs of the business, the company said.
+The decision to focus the new graduate programme on these skills was informed by research into the future needs of the business, the company said.

 Graduates on the scheme will also develop skills in data and analytics, change and transformation as well as business decision-making.